A bijective proof of Andrews' refinement of the Alladi-Schur theorem: Abstract

 \section{Abstract}

-In this paper, I will bijectively prove Andrews' refinement of the Alladi-Schur theorem.
-I will also use the framework of my bijection to reproduce and give a bijective account of Andrews' recursive relations for the Alladi-Schur polynomials.
+This paper gives a bijective proof of Andrews' refinement of the Alladi-Schur theorem.
+Moreover, it demonstrates that the bijective framework introduced here can be used to reproduce and provide a bijective account of Andrews' recursive relations for the Alladi-Schur polynomials.